The North Dakota Century Code directs the state forms management program to develop and implement standards for design.

 Whenever possible, the following instructions will be placed at the lower left of the form:

 Lengthy instructions on a form are seldom read and should be avoided.
 Instructions for completing a form, or for items to submit the form, should never appear within the body of the form.
-No explanation should indicate that an item is "self-explanatory" which is a redundant statement.
 It is not necessary to instruct that a form must be completed in its entirety; it is understood that a form must be completed.
 If the form is properly designed, it will be completed.

 Routing/distribution instructions are needed on most multi-part forms.
 These will be placed on the bottom of the form using the legend method.
-With the legend method, the printing is the same on all parts of the forms, and only one printing plate is required.
+With the legend method, the printing is the same on all parts of the forms.
 Printing costs less and all recipients are aware of the distribution of all other parts of the form.
 If routing instructions are printed with the marginal method, each part of the form indicates only its own destination.
-Separate printing plates are required for each part of the form and costs are increased.
 Routing to a specific office, if needed, will be to a division or program -- no person's name will be used as part of any routing instructions.

 Filing reference data may also be part of the instructions on a form.
-This may be placed at the upper right corner of the form, or at the lower right, as dictated by filing, reference, binding or other requirements.
+This may be placed at the upper right corner of the form, or at the lower right, as dictated by filing, binding, or other requirements.

 The signature area of a form will generally be at the lower right of the form.
 Captions used in the body of the form will clarify all items on the form so that title, date, or other explanation will seldom be needed with the signature line.
 State of North Dakota forms will not require that a signature be notarized, unless it is specifically mandated in the North Dakota Century Code.
 Requiring a person to have a signature notarized when not required by law is both an inconvenience and an unnecessary expense.